aaron1brooker/Battleships/README.md

 ## Stage 1 - Logically setting up the grid and allowing for user input

-If you would like to understand more about this PR, please read the description: https://github.com/aaron1brooker/Battleships/pull/1
+If you would like to understand more about this PR, please read the description:

+https://github.com/aaron1brooker/Battleships/pull/1

-I have also purposely not deleted the branch so for more insight on the code at this point look at: https://github.com/aaron1brooker/Battleships/tree/grid-foundations
+I have also purposely not deleted the branch so for more insight on the code at this point look at:

+https://github.com/aaron1brooker/Battleships/tree/grid-foundations

+The stories related to this stage:

+- Allow for the configuration file to be read and acted appropriately (e.g. setting variables to these values).
+- Users can input where they want their ships placed.
+- Print a grid to show where they are (Note: This needs to be very basic as we will advance it in the future of the project).